0100101101011010/food/_pages/bakery.md

 excerpt: "♡ CUSTOM BAKED TREATS AT STUDENT PRICES ♡ I bake at home from scratch and would love to share some of my treats with you!
 Serving Kitchener-Waterloo area."
 ---

-Fill out the [contact](/contact) form to place an order!
+Fill out the [contact](/contact) form to place an order.
 Please be detailed as to your allergies, dietary needs, and additional preferences.

 ### Returning customers: Enjoy 10% off any size purchase, every time!
 Refer a friend and get an additional 30% off your next order. ♡